Housetraining 1 to 2 year old rescue dogs

 We had several foster bassets (I do basset hound rescue) over the years that were not house dogs and never house trained.
 With close supervision and a plan, they do well.

 Our most recent was my husband's Maggie.
 She is a blue tick coonhound and lived outside chained up for the 1st year of her life.
 She had no concept of a house and furniture, let alone potty training!
 She wasn't even aware she was doing anything wrong - as she always pottied wherever she was, whenever she needed to go.
 It took awhile, but she rarely has an accident now.
 If she does, it is pee and she really had to go!
 She never has poop accidents.
 Maggie has been with our family for 2 years now.
-She is great, and definitely worth the effort.
-Very Happy
+She is great, and definitely worth the effort. :D

 When we got Garfunkel he was 2.6yrs old and not house broken.
 We started at square one.
 Treat them as if they were a pup.
 Take them out on a leash and when they go potty, praise them like crazy.
 Then back in the house.
 Outside has to be for potty only for a few weeks so they get the idea.
 He got the idea after only a few weeks and very few accidents in the house.